Arsen-Robotics/bigfootbot/docs/bfb_documentation.md

 ## ros_entrypoint.sh
-script is added to every Dockerfile to start the ROS 2 node.
+this file is added to every Dockerfile to set up the environment and initialize the ROS workspace.